Did he or didn’t he? ECB president Mario Draghi promised “whatever it takes.” Great expectations arose. August 2 was D-Day.

 The U-3 headline number belies economic decline.
 Soft data confirm it.
 Expect continued weakness ahead.

-Posted by Stephen Lendman on Aug 5 2012, With 0 Reads, Filed under Business, Economics & Markets, Economy, Jobs & Careers.
+Posted by Stephen Lendman on August 5, 2012, With 523 Reads Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.